 - The €100 and €200 banknotes have been equipped with new and improved security features.
 The emerald number contains several euro symbols that change in size and colour.
 The hologram contains a satellite feature showing two euro symbols that move around the denomination number.

-In the first half of 2021, just under 14,600 counterfeit coins were detected in German payments, compared with around 22,500 counterfeit coins in the second half of 2020.
-Statistically, this equates to around four counterfeit coins per 10,000 inhabitants in Germany per year.
+In 2021, approximately 41,100 counterfeit coins were detected in German payments, compared with around 44,800 coins in the previous year.
+Statistically, this equates to five counterfeit coins per 10,000 inhabitants in Germany.

 Checking coins for authenticity

 The following pointers can make it easier to identify genuine coins.

 - On genuine euro coins, the motif stands out clearly from the background of the coin.
 By contrast, the image on counterfeit coins often appears blurred, and the surface of the coins may be uneven.

 - Counterfeits generally differ slightly in colour from genuine coins.

 - The edge inscriptions of genuine €2 coins are sharp.
 Those on counterfeit coins are frequently incomplete or irregular.

 - Genuine €1 and €2 coins are only slightly magnetic.
 They are attracted to magnets but can be removed again with very little effort.
 Counterfeit coins, on the other hand, are usually either non-magnetic or are strongly attracted to magnets.